chronark/swapchain/docs/docs/product-documentation.md

 #### 3.3.4 How do I initiate the swap?

-1. Fill out the form with all the needed information
+1. Enter the Swapchain app and choose the proposer option in order to initiate a swap.
-2. A secret hash is generated.
-Copy the hash and send it to your exchange partner.
+2. Fill out the form with all the needed information and click Submit.
-// hier müssen wir dann noch mal schauen, wie der Button genau heißt 3.
-Click on submit
+3. A secret hash is generated.
+Copy the hash and send it to your exchange partner together with your Bitcoin publickey and your Bitshares account name.
 4. Stay in the browser until the transaction is completed.
-Do not leave the browser by no means.
+Do not leave the browser by any means.
 5. After the the successful transaction or redemption because of timelock expiry you are notified and free to leave the browser.

 #### 3.3.5 How do I complete the swap as a counterpart?